 Sodium valproate and valproic acid are anti-convulsants.

-In certain in-vitro studies it was reported that Epilim could stimulate HIV replication but studies on peripheral blood mononuclear cells from HIV-infected subjects show that Epilimdoes not have a mitogen-like effect on inducing HIV replication.
-Indeed the effect of Epilim on HIV replication ex-vivo is highly variable, modest in quantity, appears to be unrelated to the dose and has not been documented in man.
+In certain in-vitro studies it was reported that Epilim Chrono could stimulate HIV replication but studies on peripheral blood mononuclear cells from HIV-infected subjects show that Epilim Chrono does not have a mitogen-like effect on inducing HIV replication.
+Indeed, the effect of Epilim Chrono on HIV replication ex-vivo is highly variable, modest in quantity, appears to be unrelated to the dose and has not been documented in man.

 The pharmacological (or therapeutic) effects of Epilim Chrono may not be clearly correlated with the total or free (unbound) plasma valproic acid levels.

-The half-life of Epilim is usually reported to be within the range of 8 – 20 hours.
-It is usually shorter in children.
+The half-life of Epilim Chrono is usually reported to be within the range of 8 – 20 hours.

 Interaction with oestrogen-containing products

 Inter-individual variability has been noted.
 There are insufficient data to establish a robust PK-PD relationship resulting from this PK interaction.

 Epilim Chrono formulations are prolonged release formulations which demonstrate in pharmacokinetic studies less fluctuation in plasma concentration compared with other established conventional and modified release Epilim formulations.

 In cases where measurement of plasma levels is considered necessary, the pharmacokinetics of Epilim Chrono make the measurement of plasma levels less dependent upon time of sampling.